the paratheatre workings

 Antero:

-This relates back to maintaining the dynamic tension between source work and precision.
-Where you have access to what I would call the body’s own impulses, convulsions and involuntary reflexes … we’re talking about the body’s own organic responses … and how to pay attention to the innate patterns of motion oozing through the body’s own rhythms and cycles and how to serve those patterns of motions that you then gradually and gently, without killing them, distill and hone.
-This createsmore precise versions of this pattern, a clarity of form emerges, and a kind of choreography informed by the cellular experience.
+This relates back to maintaining the dynamic tension between impulse and precision.
+Where you have access to the body’s own impulses and involuntary reflexes and how to pay attention to the innate patterns of motion oozing through the body’s own rhythms and cycles, you can begin to serve those patterns of motions.
+At this point, it is possible to gently, without killing them, distill and hone these patterns into a kind of choreography informed by the cellular experience.
 This also marks a more advanced stage of this work … the birth of a ritual action.

 Jessica: Would it be right to relate this to … ritual postures?
 Where you enter a certain posture and by doing that you seem to access something.